Birational geometry of quiver varieties and other GIT quotients: Introduction

 The novel aspect in our Condition~\ref{cond:GIT} is that the second and third criteria are phrased in terms of wall-crossing.
 For each GIT chamber $C$, we define a closed cone $R_C$ in $G^\vee_\QQ$ to be the union of the closures of a collection of chambers (see Definition~\ref{def:GITregion}), and our second and third criteria guarantee that \one\ variation of GIT quotient across each wall in the interior of $R_C$ induces a flip $V\git_{\theta_-} G\dashrightarrow V\git_{\theta_+}G$; and that \two\ the morphisms induced by variation of GIT quotient into each boundary wall from the interior of $R_C$ contract a divisor.
 We provide examples to show that even when the linearisation map $L_C$ is an isomorphism, it can happen that an interior GIT wall of $R_C$ does not induce a flip (see Example~\ref{exa:toricQuiverGIT}), and moreover, that even when $L_C$ is an isomorphism and all interior walls induce flips, it can happen that a boundary wall induces a morphism that does not contract a divisor (see Example~\ref{exa:threefoldflop}).
 Thus, all three criteria from Condition~\ref{cond:GIT} must be imposed to obtain the geometric behaviour that we seek.

 The importance of our sufficient condition is illustrated by our main result for GIT quotients that can be stated as follows (see Theorem~\ref{thm:movable} and Corollaries~\ref{cor:sbm}-\ref{cor:mds}): \begin{thm} For the action of a reductive group $G$ on an affine variety $V$, suppose that a GIT chamber $C$ in $G^\vee_\QQ$ satisfies Condition~\ref{cond:GIT}.
-For $\theta\in C$, write $\Xtheta{}:=V\git_\theta \, G$. \begin{enumerate} \item[\one] The linearisation map is an isomorphism that identifies the GIT wall-and-chamber structure in $R_C$ with the decomposition of the movable cone $\Mov(\Xtheta{}/Y)$ into Mori chambers; \item[\two] For every $\zeta\in R_C$, the GIT quotient $V\git_\zeta G$ is the birational model of $\Xtheta{}$ determined by the line bundle $L_C(\zeta)$; and \item[\three] If $\Xtheta{}$ is $\QQ$-factorial, then the GIT quotient $\Xtheta{}$ is a Mori Dream Space over $Y$. \end{enumerate} In particular, if $\Xtheta{}$ is $\QQ$-factorial, then every small, birational model of $\Xtheta{}$ is a GIT quotient of the form $V\git_\zeta \, G$ for some $\zeta$ in the interior of $R_C$. \end{thm}
+For $\theta\in C$, write $\Xtheta{}:=V\git_\theta \, G$. \begin{enumerate} \item[\one] The linearisation map is an isomorphism that identifies the GIT wall-and-chamber structure in $R_C$ with the decomposition of the movable cone $\Mov(\Xtheta{}/Y)$ into Mori chambers; \item[\two] For generic $\zeta \in R_C$, the GIT quotient $X_\zeta := V\git_\zeta G$ is the birational model of $\Xtheta{}$ determined by the line bundle $L_C(\zeta)$; \item[\three] The GIT quotient $\Xtheta{}$ is a Mori Dream Space over $Y$. \end{enumerate} In particular, the $\QQ$-factorial small birational models of $\Xtheta{}$ are the birational models $V\git_\zeta \, G$ determined by the line bundles $L_C(\zeta)$ for generic $\zeta \in R_C$. \end{thm}

+\begin{rem} As a consequence of the proof of the theorem, we see that the line bundles yielding birational models which are small, in the sense that they coincide with $\Xtheta{}$ outside codimension two, are precisely the $L_C(\zeta)$ for $\zeta$ in the interior of $R_C$.
+The corresponding model is the normalisation $\widetilde{X}_\zeta$ of the GIT quotient $X_\zeta$. \end{rem}

 Thus, when Condition~\ref{cond:GIT} applies, Theorem~\ref{thm:mainGITintro} shows that the birational geometry of $\Xtheta{}$ over $Y$ is determined completely by variation of GIT quotient within the cone $R_C$.
-In fact, Theorem~\ref{thm:mainGITintro}\three\ implies that Condition~\ref{cond:GIT} is a new sufficient condition for a GIT problem with a $\QQ$-factorial $X_\theta$ to define a relative Mori Dream Space.
+In fact, Theorem~\ref{thm:mainGITintro}\three\ implies that Condition~\ref{cond:GIT} is a new sufficient condition for a GIT problem to define a relative Mori Dream Space.
 Our approach does not use in any way the deep geometric results in the minimal model programme from \cite{BCHM}, relying instead on GIT arguments.